-Friends of Nursing (FON) is a philanthropic organization founded in 1981 dedicated to promoting professional excellence in nursing practices at Stanford Hospital & Clinics (SHC).
+Friends of Nursing (FON) is a philanthropic organization founded in 1981 dedicated to promoting professional excellence in nursing practices at Stanford Health Care (SHC).
 In this capacity, Friends of Nursing awards up to ten grants annually of up to $1,800 each to fund activities that will impact and benefit patient care practices at SHC.

 Grant areas of study include Nursing Research, Evidence Based Practice, Quality Improvement and Patient Education.
 Friends of Nursing also oversees the distribution of the Betty Cretekos Scholarship, which was founded in 2004.